C# List<T>: A Comprehensive Guide with Examples

 using System.Collections.Generic;

-To create a new List<T> instance, you instantiate it with the desired type for the elements it will contain.
+To create a list, specify the type of elements it will hold.
 For example, to create a list of integers:

 List<int> numbers = new List<int>();